akvo/agrastat/docs/user-guide.rst

 * Business Lines Dataset - A radar chart representing the distribution of datasets across different business lines.

 * Value Chains Dataset - A radar chart illustrating dataset distribution across various agricultural value chains.
 Each category represents a specific crop or product, with dataset counts shown in brackets.

+* Top Users by Dataset Count - This section lists the users who have uploaded the most datasets.
+Example: "admin" has uploaded 3 datasets, making them the top contributor.

+* Top Datasets by Followers - This section highlights the datasets that are being followed the most by users on the platform.
+Example: "Example Kobo Data" has the highest interest with 3 followers.

+* Top Datasets by Views - This section displays how many times each dataset has been viewed by users.

 .. image:: /images/dataset_statistics.jpg